Saints Peter and Paul Cathedral (Indianapolis): Description

 Several major renovations have altered the cathedral's interior decoration.
 The original interior had tinted walls with ivory accents, and the heads of angels topped the panes between its windows.
 Side altars were installed in 1908.
-The original dark oak furnishings, which included pews, pulpit, confessional, confessional rails, a bishop's throne and canopy, sedilia, choir stalls, and vestment case, have been removed or replaced.
-Edgar S. Cameron of Chicago originally painted the upper apse in an early Byzantine style with Christ at the center, flanked by Mary (mother of Jesus) and Saint Peter on the left and Saint Joseph and Saint Paul on the right.
-In 1936 Cameron's murals were covered with glass mosaics that depicted Christ in Majesty, flanked by Saints Peter and Paul.
-The original terrazzo flooring, divided with light purple bands, and the marble high altar were replaced in a subsequent renovation.
+The original dark oak furnishings, which included pews, pulpit, confessional, confessional rails, a bishop's throne and canopy, sedilia, choir stalls, and vestment case, were later removed or replaced.
+The original terrazzo flooring, divided with light purple bands, and the marble high altar were also replaced.

-Bishop Chatard commissioned Cesare Aureli, a Roman sculptor, to carve the Blessed Mother and Child statue and the Saint Joseph statue in white Carrara marble.
-They were installed around 1909.
-Aureli's statue of Saint Frances de Sales (Bishop Chatard's patron saint) was delivered in 1911, and installed on the high altar.
-In 1915 a life-size Crucifixion was installed above the main altar.
-The sanctuary also includes a copy of Antonio Montauti's Pietà.

-Art-glass windows, which were initially installed in 1906, were replaced in the late 1920s, or early 1930s.
-The Rambusch Decorating Company of New York designed twenty-one new stained-glass windows that included depictions of Saints Peter and Paul; the coats of arms of Bishop Chatard, Bishop Joseph Chartrand, Pope Pius X, and Pope Pius XI; symbols of the Four Evangelists; and wheat and grapes to symbolize the Eucharist.
-The façade window in the organ gallery depicted Christ the King and Bishop Ritter's coat of arms.

-In a sanctuary renovation made in 1936 the floor was extended over the original stairway and covered in marble, the cathedrals walls were faced with marble, and a new baptistry was installed.
-The renovation also redesigned William Renwick's original Stations of the Cross.
-The cathedral's organ, originally installed in 1907, was rebuilt as a part of the interior renovation.
+In a sanctuary renovation in 1936, the floor was extended over the original stairway and covered in marble, the cathedrals walls were faced with marble, and a new baptistry was installed.
+The renovation also redesigned Renwick's original stations of the cross.
+The cathedral's organ, originally installed in 1907, was rebuilt.